XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 ---
 # Trade in the Decentralized Exchange

-This tutorial demonstrates how you can buy and sell tokens in the [decentralized exchange](decentralized-exchange.html).
+This tutorial demonstrates how you can buy and sell tokens in the [decentralized exchange](decentralized-exchange.html) (DEX).

 ## Prerequisites